wp-cli/wp-cli/CONTRIBUTING.md

 Then, to run the entire test suite:

-    behat --expand
+    php behat.phar --expand

 Or to test a single feature:

-    behat features/core.feature
+    php behat.phar features/core.feature

-More info can be found from `vendor/bin/behat --help`.
+More info can be found from `php behat.phar --help`.

-The feature files are in the `features/` directory.

 Finally...
 ----------